 3.1 The Select Committee of the Administrative Council of the European Patent Organisation

 For some time, the EPO has been in a position to make administrative preparations for fulfilling its tasks pursuant to Article 9 EPR.
-Within the Administrative Council of the European Patent Organisation, a Select Committee pursuant to Art 145 EPC has been established which has to take the necessary legal and financial decisions.
-In particular, the Committee is compe tent for fixing and distributing the renewal fees.
+Within the Administrative Council of the European Patent Organisation, the 25 and meanwhile 26 states participating in enhanced cooperation established a Select Committee pursuant to Art 145 EPC which has to take the necessary legal and financial decisions.
+In particular, the Committee is competent for fixing and distributing the renewal fees.

 3.2 The Preparatory Committee of the Unified Patent Court